zchee/golang-wiki/CompilerOptimizations.md

 ### Function Inlining

 Only short and simple functions are inlined.
-To be inlined a function must contain less than ~40 expressions and does not contain complex things like function calls, loops, labels, closures, panic's, recover's, select's, switch'es, etc.
+To be inlined a function must contain less than ~40 expressions and does not contain complex things like function calls, loops, labels, closures, `panic`'s, `recover`'s, `select`'s, `switch`'es, etc.

 * **gc:** 1.0+
 * **gccgo:** -O1 and above.